Guttenberg plagiarism scandal: Apology

 The same day, media reported about an anonymous member of the Commission of Professional Self Regulation in Science allegedly accusing Guttenberg of deception.
-In contrast, Volker Rieble, law professor at Ludwig Maximilian University of Munich, himself a strong critic of Guttenberg's thesis, published an op-ed disputing the legal basis for further investigations in view of the fact that the university had already revoked Guttenberg's title and that he was no longer affiliated with the university.
+In contrast, Volker Rieble, law professor at Ludwig Maximilian University of Munich, himself a strong critic of Guttenberg's dissertation, published an op-ed disputing the legal basis for further investigations as the university had already revoked Guttenberg's doctorate and that he was no longer affiliated with the university.

-On March 5, 2011, the thesis supervisors Peter Häberle and Rudolf Streinz issued a statement declaring that in 2006, when the thesis was finished, the plagiarism wasn't detectable for lack of technical opportunities.
-Without knowledge of the copied passages, Guttenberg's thesis demonstrated “a high degree of analytical depths and penetrated the dissertation topic in all its facets”, Häberle emphasized.
-“It is important to note that the candidate [Guttenberg] was able to respond successfully to even intense questioning regarding the methodology and content of the thesis and was completely able to hold his own during the discussion as part of the oral PhD exam”, the supervisors declared on Guttenberg's doctoral examination procedure and its grading (summa cum laude).
+On March 5, 2011, the research supervisors Peter Häberle and Rudolf Streinz issued a statement claiming that in 2006, when the dissertation was completed, the plagiarism wasn't detectable due to a lack of technical opportunities.
+Without knowledge of the copied passages, Guttenberg's dissertation demonstrated "a high degree of analytical depths and penetrated the dissertation topic in all its facets", Häberle emphasized.
+The supervisors commented on Guttenberg's doctoral examination procedure and its grading (summa cum laude):

 On 7 March 2011 the district attorney's office in Hof announced the launch of a preliminary investigation into potential copyright violations by Guttenberg.

 The University of Bayreuth, on 8 March 2011, announced the expansion of the commission investigating Guttenberg's dissertation to also include Wolfgang Löwer, professor of law at University of Bonn, and Jürgen Mittelstraß, professor of philosophy at University of Konstanz.

-A few days later, as a means of taking responsibility for his error, Guttenberg sent personal apology letters to all those authors who were not properly quoted in his thesis.
+A few days later, as a means of taking responsibility for his misconduct, Guttenberg sent personal apology letters to all those authors who were not properly acknowledged in his dissertation.

 Guttenberg resigned from his last political office, the Kulmbach county council, on 15 March 2011.
 At the same day the open letter, signed by 63,713 people, was delivered to the Chancellery in Berlin.

 On 20 March 2011 the Zurich weekly Neue Zürcher Zeitung published extracts of an apology Guttenberg had sent to Klara Obermüller for not quoting her in his dissertation.